vitelabs/vite-wiki/docs/tutorial/start/README.md

 ### Full Node Rewards

-Full nodes play an important role in Vite ecosystem.
-We are pleased to announce **Full Node Reward Program** has been extended to the Mainnet.
-Full node rewards are distributed on a daily basis since the program was launched on December 13, 2018.
+Full node is the cornerstone of the Vite ecosystem.
+The **Full Node Reward Program** was firstly launched on December 13, 2018 in Vite Testnet, and has been upgraded on January 4, 2020.
+Full node rewards are distributed on a daily basis.

 Related links: